Canop/safecloset/website/docs/index.md

 ![multiline](img/multiline.png)

-*You may notice the values are rendered as Markdown.*
+*You may notice the values are rendered as Markdown.
+This is opt-in, with a toggle in the drawer's menu.*

 Don't hesitate to store hundreds of secrets in the same drawer as you'll easily find them with the fuzzy search.